lcdsmao/blog/content/2019-06-19_material-designcustom-alert-dialog/index.md

     .create()
 ```

-If you want to let every dialog use the same theme, then define it in your `AppTheme`:
+If you want to let every dialog use the same theme, then override the `materialAlertDialogTheme` attribute it in your `AppTheme`:

 ```xml
 <style name="AppTheme" parent="Theme.MaterialComponents.Light.DarkActionBar">